 Yes, salt water is known to damage clip-in hair extensions as it can cause tangling, matting, and dryness, leading to hair damage.

-How to Protect Clip-In Hair Extensions While Swimming?
+How Do You Protect Clip-in Hair Extensions While Swimming?

 Can You Install the Clip-In Hair Extensions for Swimming?

 Yes, you can install clip-in hair extensions for swimming.
-However, make sure they are properly secured and not too tight to avoid any discomfort while swimming.
+However, ensure they are properly secured and not too tight to avoid discomfort while swimming.

 Can You Wear Clip-In Hair Extensions in a Swimming Pool?

-It is not recommended to wear clip-in hair extensions in a swimming pool as chemicals used in pools may cause hair dryness and damage to the extensions.
+Wearing clip-in hair extensions in a swimming pool is not recommended, as chemicals used in pools may cause hair dryness and damage to the extensions.

 Conclusion

-It is always best to err on the side of caution when it comes to preserving the integrity of your hair extensions.
-Instead of swimming with clip-ins, it may be best to opt for a high-quality waterproof wig or simply enjoy the water without the added accessory.
+It is always best to err on the side of caution when preserving the integrity of your hair extensions.
+Instead of swimming with clip-ins, opting for a high-quality waterproof wig or enjoying the water without the added accessory may be best.